Mark Bryant (cartoon historian)

 Mark Bryant (born 1953) is a British historian of cartoons.
 He has been honorary secretary and vice president of the British Cartoonists' Association and honorary secretary of the London Press Club.

-Early life and family
+Early life and education

 Christopher Mark Bryant was born in Woodyates, Dorset, on 18 October 1953, and graduated in philosophy from the University of London.
 He later acquired a PhD in history from the University of Kent.

-Brother Dr Julius Bryant British Art Historian, Keeper Emeritus of the Victoria and Albert Museum.

 Career

 Bryant has written a number of books on the history of cartoons and has edited more than thirty short story and cartoon collections.

 He has been honorary secretary and vice president of the British Cartoonists' Association and honorary secretary of the London Press Club.

 He was a trustee of the Cartoon Museum.

 He was awarded a special commendation in the Specialist Reference Book of the Year Award, 1990, for Dictionary of Riddles.